-Parrots are one of the few animals that can learn and understand human language.
-While some other birds can mimic a few human sounds, parrots can imitate human speech better than all other creatures.
+Parrots are one of the few animals that can learn human language.
+While other birds can mimic certain human sounds, parrots can imitate human speech better than other creatures.

 While some parrots have advanced mimicking abilities that allow them to vocalize human words and phrases, they don’t understand the meanings behind them.

 Do Parrots Understand What We Say?

 It’s unlikely that parrots can understand human words.
-However, they may recognize the context in which we say them.
+However, they may recognize the context.

 Similarly, when an appliance, such as a microwave or oven, beeps, humans tend to rush to it.
 Therefore, parrots treat the beeping sound in the same way as a human word.

 Therefore, it’s up to owners to spend time nurturing their parrot’s talking ability by engaging in regular conversation.
-That way, parrots may gain some contextual understanding of the sounds their owners use most regularly.
+That way, parrots may gain some contextual understanding of the sounds their owners use regularly.

 Do Parrots Understand English?

-Parrots aren’t quite advanced enough to distinguish between our languages.
+Parrots aren’t advanced enough to distinguish between our languages.
 They learn the languages of their owners, but they don’t understand what the words and phrases mean, regardless of what language they’re in.

 While it might sound like parrots understand English, they’re making similar-sounding words.
 Our brains fill in the blanks, fooling us into thinking that a parrot has said a word when it’s made a gibberish sound.
 That being said, parrots have mimicry skills that are so advanced that their sounds are an authentic replica of the word.

 Can Parrots Hold A Conversation?

 Parrots can hold conversations in a loose sense.
 While they likely don’t understand precisely what they’re saying, they can vocalize enough words and phrases for us to be able to hold a conversation with them.
-But as we’ve already mentioned, this is only possible when their owners engage in regular conversation.
+As mentioned, this is only possible when their owners engage in regular conversation.